 Derivative instruments are used to hedge the Pension Plan's foreign currency exposure back to Canadian dollars.
-The notional principal amount of contracts outstanding as at December 31, 2021 was \$414 million (2020 - \$423 million), the most significant currencies being hedged against the Canadian dollar are the United States dollar, euro, British pound sterling, Swedish krona and Japanese yen.
-The net realized gain on contracts for the year ended December 31, 2021 was \$2 million (2020 - \$8 million net realized loss).
-The terms to maturity of the forward exchange contracts at December 31, 2021 are within three months.
+The notional principal amount of contracts outstanding as at December 31, 2022 was \$355 million (2021 - \$414 million), the most significant currencies being hedged against the Canadian dollar are the United States dollar, euro, British pound sterling, Swedish krona and Japanese yen.
+The net realized loss on contracts for the year ended December 31, 2022 was \$4 million (2021 - \$2 million net realized gain).
+The terms to maturity of the forward exchange contracts at December 31, 2022 are within three months.
 The fair value is determined using standard interpolation methodology primarily based on the World Markets exchange rates.
 Derivative instruments are categorized as Level 2.